-Following a critically acclaimed sell-out run in Stratford-upon-Avon Oppenheimer transfers to the Vaudeville Theatre, London for a strictly limited 8 week season from 27 March.
+Following a critically acclaimed sell-out run in Stratford-upon-Avon Oppenheimer transfers to the Vaudeville Theatre, London for a strictly limited 8 week season until 23 May.

 1939: fascism spreads across Europe, Franco marches on Barcelona and two German chemists discover the processes of atomic fission.
 In Berkeley, California, theoretical physicists recognise the horrendous potential of this new science: a weapon that draws its power from the very building blocks of the universe.
 The ambitious and charismatic J Robert Oppenheimer finds himself uniquely placed to spearhead the largest scientific undertaking in all of human history.